SimoneTestino/SimoneTestino/content/ColivingLiguria/Financials/Business Segments/Events/Events.md

     * **By Invitation/Request:** For smaller community events (like the weekly [[Saturday Pizza Night]]), external guests are welcome but **must ask for permission first** and be approved on a personal basis.

 ### How to Register
 Not all events are open for anyone to just show up.
-For organizational purposes, many events have a limited number of spots.
+For organisational purposes, many events have a limited number of spots.
 * **Registration:** You must register for most events.
 Please follow the instructions on our **[[Event Registration]]** page.
 * **Event Team:** Our events are managed by the dedicated **[[Event Organisation Team]]**.